danielehc/katacoda-scenarios/consul_service_mesh_2/step5.md

-#### Deploy frontend application in your service mesh
+#### Deploy frontend service in your service mesh

-The scenario comes with a prepared configuration.
+This hands-on lab comes with a prepared configuration.

 `web.yml`{{open}}

+In additon to the `"consul.hashicorp.com/connect-inject": "true"` annotation, the `web` service defines the  `"consul.hashicorp.com/connect-service-upstreams"` annotation.
+This annotation explicitly declares the upstream for the `web` service, which is the `api` service deployed previously.

 #### Deploy app with kubectl